craigfrancis/php-is-literal-rfc/others/scala/readme.md

 ![Screenshot of the code error, as it cannot compile](./screenshot-2.png)

-Note how the error finds a String, when it requires a "String & Singleton".
+Note how the error finds a `String`, when it requires a `String & Singleton`.

 Thanks to [Tamer Abdulradi](https://twitter.com/tabdulradi)